restyled-io/ops/README.md

 **Source files**: `check-redis-url/`

-**Deployment story**: `yarn run dist && yarn run s3.cp` builds and copies a zip file to S3, which is expected by the `services` CloudFormation Stack. `yarn run deploy` can be used to update the Function directly.
+**Deployment story**: `yarn run dist && yarn run s3.cp` builds and copies a zip file to S3, which is expected by the `machines` CloudFormation Stack. `yarn run deploy` can be used to update the Function directly.

 ## logdna-cloudwatch